 2017 MRS Spring Meeting

 Our ability to achieve an energy-efficient, low-emissions future will depend on achieving significant materials advances over the coming decades.
-This panel event, co-organized by MRS Energy & Sustainability—A Review Journal and the MRS Focus on Sustainability Subcommittee, will convene top experts to discuss the fundamental materials R&D needed and the geopolitical and international supply-chain implications of possible pathways to realize this vision.
-A reception will follow and advance registration requested.
+This panel event, co-organized by MRS Energy & Sustainability and the MRS Focus on Sustainability Subcommittee, convened top experts to discuss the fundamental materials R&D needed and the geopolitical and international supply-chain implications of possible pathways to realize this vision.

 Moderator: Sabrina Sartori, University of Oslo

 Panelists: Russell R. Chianelli, The University of Texas at El Paso, George Crabtree, University of Illinois at Chicago and Argonne National Laboratory, Cherry Murray, Harvard University, Ellen D. Williams, University of Maryland